Animals (Australia)

 San Diego Zoo

-The San Diego Zoo is a clear, easy-to-follow website with pictures and information on a wide variety of Australian animals.
+The San Diego Zoo is a clear and easy-to-follow website with pictures and information on a wide variety of Australian animals.

-• Go to Regions at the top of the page and scroll down to find Australia.
+• Go to Regions at the top of the page and look for Australia/New Zealand.

-• You can also refine your search by using the drop down menus - category, conservation status or habitat.
+• You can refine your search by using the tab called Animals to search by

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.